LinkedInLearning/build-multi-agent-systems-with-n8n-orchestrating-reliable-ai-workflows-8509000/03/scratchpad.md

 ```

 ```
-Compare our internal assessment of Disney in Q1/2025 with how the numbers turned out for Q1/2026.
+Give me a timeline of how our internal assessment of Disney changed throughout 2025.
 ```

 ## 3.4 Implement an Autonomous Research Loop